A new method for directly computing reduced density matrices: A simple toy model

 where $m/M, \alpha \ll 1$ and $\Omega_t := [0,t]\times\mathbb{R}^3$.
 Even though it is rather simple, this model already includes some interesting features that we would like to illustrate.
 Taking into account self-interactions and more coupling terms is therefore not much more illuminating, but more computationally challenging.
 A master equation for a density matrix element derived with the same LSZ-like reduction method used here but for a model with a self-interaction for $\chi$ and different coupling terms can be found in Ref.\,\cite{Burrage2018}. \\ Using Eq.\,(\ref{eqn:IFaction}), we expand the Feynman-Vernon influence functional up to second order in $\alpha$:

-In contrast to the system fields, where only Feynman and Dyson propagators are allowed, evaluating the expectation value with respect to $\chi$ includes all types of contractions and therefore also leads to the appearance of negative/positive frequency Wightman propagators, such that we have to use the following:
+In contrast to the system fields, where only Feynman and Dyson propagators are allowed, evaluating the expectation value with respect to $\chi$ includes all types of contractions and therefore also leads to the appearance of negative/positive frequency Wightman propagators.
+Note that here we consider zero temperature and the trivial $\chi$-vacuum, such that we have to use in what follows:

 These propagators fulfil the greatest time equation for any positive integer $n$:

 Using Eqs.\,(\ref{eq:FeynmanProp})-(\ref{eq:WMProp}), we can separately compute each term in Eq.\,(\ref{eq:FVIExpand}) and find